-In 1543, the monastery was dissolved and the property fell into the hands of Richard Williams, who subsequently sold it on to Christopher Tuberville.
-During the Tuberville’s’ ownership, the property underwent a number of drastic changes and two stories were added to the original grange.
-As we saw with Llathony Secunda Manor, major works on historical buildings seem to encourage paranormal activity, which would explain the multiple sightings of ghosts which have been coming out of Sker House for centuries.
+In 1543, the monastery was dissolved, and the property fell into the hands of Richard Williams, who subsequently sold it on to Christopher Tuberville.
+During the Tuberville’s’ ownership, the property underwent several drastic changes, and two stories were added to the original grange.
+As we saw with Llathony Secunda Manor, major works on historic buildings seem to encourage paranormal activity, which would explain the multiple sightings of ghosts coming out of Sker House for centuries.

-The most famous ghost of the manor did not begin to appear until after the Tuberville’s sold the property.
-In 1797, a man by the name of Isaac Williams began to let the house from its owner.
+The manor’s most famous ghost did not begin to appear until after the Tuberville’s sold the property.
+In 1797, a man named Isaac Williams began to let the house from its owner.
 Williams had two daughters, of whom he was extremely protective.

 Since then, visitors to the property have reported an uneasy feeling the deeper they travel through the former grange.
-There have also been numerous sightings of shadows and dark figures, particularly within the room in which Elizabeth is said to have been locked up by her father.
+There have also been numerous sightings of shadows and dark figures, particularly within the room where Elizabeth is said to have been locked up by her father.